dragoncoder047/dragoncoder047.github.io/markdown/pages/index.md

 Just so you know who you are dealing with...

-I am a high school student.
+I am a college student.
 I enjoy programming in Python, C/C++, and Javascript, as well as reverse-engineering, hacking, and building robots, especially the electronics side of stuff.

 ## Projects I work on